What is a double lookup in Excel?

 In the following data, let’s say you want to write a formula that returns a result based on two lookup values specified, one in a row and the other in a column.
 For instance, if you want to find the marks of David in Test 3.

 The formula in cell B5 performs a double lookup by using the MATCH() function twice to get both the row number and the column number for the INDEX() arguments.
 In simple terms, the INDEX() function uses both column number and row number as arguments, which have been provided by the MATCH() function.

 The match function is used twice because the formula needs to look in rows and columns (that’s in different directions).

 Therefore, to write this formula, use the first MATCH() function to find the row that has David marks:

 Then, use the second MATCH() to find the column that has Test 3 marks:

 Thanks to the MATCH() function, you now have the row number and the index number to be used as arguments for the INDEX() function to search the whole range of cells for the appropriate marks.
 So, the complete formula looks like this:

-To make it more interesting, you can use cell referencing as lookup values in this formula so that the user can get the marks after specifying a student name and the type of test (whether Test 1, Test 2, Test 3 or Final Test).
+To make it more interesting, you can use cell references as lookup values in this formula so that the user can get the marks after specifying a student name and the type of test (Test 1, Test 2, Test 3, or Final Test).